openfaas/openfaas.github.io/_posts/2024-01-11-openai-streaming-responses.md

 [OpenAI](https://openai.com/) models can take some time to fully respond, so we'll show you how to stream responses from functions using [Server Sent Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events).

-With the latest versions of the OpenFaaS Standard helm charts, watchdog and python-flask template, you can now stream responses using Server Sent Events (SSE) directly from your functions.
+With the latest versions of the [OpenFaaS helm charts](https://github.com/openfaas/faas-netes/tree/master/chart), watchdog and [python-flask template](https://github.com/openfaas/python-flask-template), you can now stream responses using Server Sent Events (SSE) directly from your functions.
 Prior to these changes, if a chat completion was going to take 10 seconds to emit several paragraphs of text, the user would have had to wait that long to see the first word.

 Now, the first word will be displayed as soon as it's available from the OpenAI API.
 This is a great way to improve the user experience of your OpenAI-powered applications and was requested by one of our customers building a chat-driven experience for DevOps.